RAYMOND JAMES TRUST (CANADA)

 Regulatory Capital

-The Company’s Tier 1 regulatory capital and capital ratios are published on the OSFI website and can be viewed at this link.
+The Company’s Tier 1 regulatory capital and capital ratios are published on the OSFI website and can be viewed here.
 The Company does not have Tier 2 or Tier 3 capital.

 Capital Adequacy Requirements